 The Future of AI Search and Human Trust

-As AI search continues to evolve, the relationship between humans and technology will become even more important.
+As Artificial intelligence search continues to evolve, the relationship between humans and technology will become even more important.
 Future systems may become more personalized, adapting to individual trust levels and preferences.

 AI could also integrate features that detect user uncertainty and provide additional explanations or alternative perspectives.